Leelsmuth/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+      Ans: Context API tries to solve the problem of prop drilling.
+In a typical React application, data is passed top-down (parent to child) via props,but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application.
+Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+      Ans:
+      Actions: Action is an object that tells the reducer how to change the state.
+It must contain a type property.
+It can optionally contain a payload property.
+      Reducers: are functions that return some state data.
+The Reducers manage the way data is kept in store provided by the actions.
+      Store: An Object that holds the applications state data.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+      Ans: Application state is global, component state is local.
+Redux uses `stores` to hold application state.
+That means any component, anywhere in the app can access it (kind of like a database) so long as they hook into it.

+Component state however, lives within that specific component.
+As such, it can only be updated within that component and passed down to its children via props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+      Ans: Redux thunk allows our reducer to look for and return to us a modified state AND it allows our action creator to retrieve a function.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+      Ans: At this moment, I don't have a favourite.
+I am probably leaning towards redux because it is still fresh in memory, but I feel the Context API is easy to set-up and use(although it has its limitations).

 ## Project Set Up